Making Disciples at Home

 - Joining “Big Church” – Celebrate a strategic birthday as a marker when your child will begin joining you on Sundays in adult worship rather than kids ministry.
 Use the moment to explain the importance of congregational worship and the norms (sitting quietly, listening attentively, taking notes, singing, giving, etc).

-- Baptism/First Communion – Celebrate your child’s faith in Jesus with church baptism and inviting the child to begin to take communion during worship.
-Explain the Biblical symbolism of each of these, and allow them to become markers of the child’s salvation.
+- Baptism/First Communion – Celebrate your child placing faith in Jesus with church baptism and inviting the child to begin to take communion during worship.
+Explain the Biblical symbolism of each of these, and allow them to become markers of their justifying faith.

-- First Mission Trip – Celebrate a strategic age by taking a child overseas on a mission trip to serve others.
+- First Mission Trip – Set a strategic age to celebrate by taking a child overseas on a mission trip to serve others.
 Use the opportunity to explain the importance of sharing the Gospel, serving others, and advancing God’s Kingdom.
 Use the trip as a strategic week of one-on-one discipleship with them, debriefing daily.

-- Snowy Day – Explain the wonder of snowflakes – each one is unique, beautifully crafted with incredible design when seen under a microscope (show photo from online).
+- Snowy Day – Explain the wonder of snowflakes – each one unique and crafted with incredible beauty when seen under a microscope (show photo from online).
 Explain how the Bible tells us that God is our creator, designing everything to show his glory.
 Pray and thank God for the snow that reminds us of him.

-- Passing an Ambulance – Acknowledge that someone may be hurt and on their way to the hospital to get help.
+- Passing an Ambulance – Acknowledge that someone may be hurt and going to the hospital for help.
 Leverage the moment to pray together as a family for the person, asking God to heal them, help the doctors, and bring comfort.